KenstonPTO/bylaws/README.md

 ## OUTSIDE FUNDING REQUESTS
 Any member of the Kenston community can request the PTO to fund a specific request outside of the existing budget by submitting an Outside Funding Request to the appropriate Building PTO or to PTO Council.

-The PTO Council Treasurer is responsible for developing the process by which Outside Funding Requests are handled wihtin the folloowing constraints and goals.
+The PTO Council Treasurer is responsible for developing the process by which Outside Funding Requests are handled within the following constraints and goals.
 1. Efforts should be made to provide the Outside Funding Request form in electronic form (e.g. Google Form, fillable PDF).
 2. The Outside Funding Request much include the following information: X, Y, Z.
 3. Requests of a specific Building PTO are to be sent to both the Building PTO President and Building Principal (or their designee).
 4. All Outside Funding Requests require approval by a District Representative to attest to the request being in line with District policies and needs.
 5. The content of the Outside Funding Request is to be sent to the Board prior to the next Regular Meeting.
 In cases where the Requested need is urgent, the content can be distributed electronically and then two days later an electronic vote held.
 6. At the Regular Meeting, the Funding Request is to be presented by the Requestor and/or the Building President.
-The Board will then have the opportunity to ask questions of the presentor.
+The Board will then have the opportunity to ask questions of the presenter.
 7. Prior to any vote on a funding request, the Treasurer must report on the projected cash surplus or deficit for the year to determine the feasibility of the request.
 8. Voting will follow the rules laid out in these by-laws.
 9. For any approved Outside Funding Request, the Treasurer will work with the Requestor to complete the request in accordance with the EXPENDITURES section of these by-laws.